ummels/fedrasans/README.markdown

 The Current Maintainer of this work is Michael Ummels.

-This work consists of the files fedraserif.dtx, fedraserif.ins and the derived files listed in fedraserif.ins as well as the documentation file fedraserif.pdf.
+This work consists of the files fedrasans.dtx, fedrasans.ins and the derived files listed in fedrasans.ins as well as the documentation file fedrasans.pdf.

 All other files distributed with these sources are in the public domain.